pancake-taicho/study-repo/100-days-of-code/r1-log.md

 **Today's Progress**: Worked more on the Random Color Game; I have three more tutorials left.
 Did some light reading in "Clean Code".

 **Thoughts:** A light day.

+### Day 23: October 4, 2019, Friday

+**Today's Progress**: Read a lot more of "The Clean Coder".
+Finished the Random Color Game on the Web Dev Bootcamp on Udemy.
+Did a couple more ES6 problems on freeCodeCamp (I often have trouble with how the problems are worded, and I don't undertand how or why the tests).
+Started Codewar at 8kyu.
+Tough.

+**Thoughts:** Today was super productive.
+I completed six pomodoros (I do "donuts").